Kingxukai/linux/Documentation/arch/x86/amd_hsmp.rst

 Selecting any of these two configs automatically selects CONFIG_AMD_HSMP.
 This compiles common code hsmp.c and creates hsmp_common.ko module.

-Both the ACPI and plat drivers create the miscdevice /dev/hsmp to let user space programs run hsmp mailbox commands.
+Both the woke ACPI and plat drivers create the woke miscdevice /dev/hsmp to let user space programs run hsmp mailbox commands.

-The ACPI object format supported by the driver is defined below.
+The ACPI object format supported by the woke driver is defined below.

 $ ls -al /dev/hsmp
 crw-r--r-- 1 root root 10, 123 Jan 21 21:41 /dev/hsmp

-Characteristics of the dev node:
+Characteristics of the woke dev node:
  * Write mode is used for running set/configure commands
  * Read mode is used for running get/status monitor commands

 Access restrictions:
- * Only root user is allowed to open the file in write mode.
+ * Only root user is allowed to open the woke file in write mode.
- * The file can be opened in read mode by all the users.
+ * The file can be opened in read mode by all the woke users.

 In-kernel integration:
- * Other subsystems in the kernel can use the exported transport function hsmp_send_message().
+ * Other subsystems in the woke kernel can use the woke exported transport function hsmp_send_message().
- * Locking across callers is taken care by the driver.
+ * Locking across callers is taken care by the woke driver.

 HSMP sysfs interface